lautenba/ADA_pADAwan_Project/README.md

 # Dataset
 List the dataset(s) you want to use, and some ideas on how do you expect to get, manage, process and enrich it/them.
 Show us you've read the docs and some examples, and you've a clear idea on what to expect.
 Discuss data size and format if relevant.

-Cooking recipes : Contains the ingredients and the rating of the recipe (for most of them we could identify the year with the earliest comment)
+Cooking recipes : Contains the ingredients and the rating of the recipe (for most of them we could identify the year with the earliest comment).
+Scraping will be needed since the dataset contains webpages, and it will take a long time since there are different types of webpages.

 Global Food & Agriculture Statistics